 Sherwood High School's Girls' Head Basketball Coach.

-Additional Board members may be elected by the President to perform specific duties.
+Additional Board members may be appointed by the President to perform specific duties.
 Three (3) positions are required and the Board of Directors may add additional non-voting members to assist in the execution of SBO programs.

 The three (3) required non-voting positions are:.